mxnuchim/FifthLab_Test/README.md

 ## Features

-- Replicate the design of the provided webpage
+- A fully responsive, replicated design of the provided webpage
-- Make the webpage responsive for desktop and mobile screen sizes
+- Full Responsiveness responsive for all screen sizes
-- Consume the Random User API from [randomuser.me](https://randomuser.me)
+- Consumed the Random User API from [randomuser.me](https://randomuser.me)
-- Implement functionality for user search, filter by gender, download users, and pagination
+- Implement functionality for user search, filter by gender, download users, filter by country, and pagination
-- Write unit tests for as many features as possible
+- Write unit tests for the API call success case and error case

 ## Installation and Usage